subashini/Mother-May-UI/README.md

 scenario.
 Usually, a test case will refer to a single view on the iPhone or iPad and a scenario will encompass multiple views.

-But, the real beauty comes when when reusing the test cases.
+But, the real beauty comes when reusing the test cases.
 Once a test case is defined in any scenario, the test case can be reused by simply referencing the test name.
 Here's another test scenario that would follow the `Log in and log out as testUser`.

 ```javascript
 mother.may.I('Log in, click a cell, then log out')